top of page

 Clay, Jenny Strauss.
 “Parmenides’ Proem: Ex oriente lux”.

 Ferro, Francesco.
-“DK 28B1.2: the ὁδὸς πολύφημος as the Path of the Announcement”.
+“DK 28B1.2: the ὁδὸς πολύφημος as the Path of the Groundbreaking Announcement”

 Montagnino, Marco.
-“The numerological vision of Athena in the proem of Parmenides’
+“The numerological figuration of Athena in the proem of Parmenides’ poem”.

 Aula Ortega y Gasset (217, second floor)